doldsimo/lti-1.3-canvas-lms/README.md

 > Repository describes and provides an example plugin on how a Learning Management System (LMS) can be extended with your own plugins using LTI 1.3 Advanced.
 In this example Canvas LMS is used.

 There are several ways to extend a LMS with your own plugins and functions.
 A popular option is to extend an LMS using LTI plugins.
-LIT is a standard used by many LMS (such as Moodle, Canvas, ...).
+LTI is a standard used by many LMS (such as Moodle, Canvas, ...).
 With LTI, a learning module can be expanded to include its own functionalities.
 The LTI extension is a completely independent web application that interacts and communicates with the LMS.
 In this example, LTI Advanced (LTI 1.3) was used to integrate an example plugin into the Canvas learning platform.
 The Canvas Instance is a separate hosted instance and is therefore not hosted by Instructure.
 This is important to mention, since there are differences in configuration files for the operation of LTI 1.3 that have to be adjusted for a self-hosted instance.